 John, great article, you say.
 I have disability insurance through work, and I am all set.

-Most people do.
+Most nurses do.
 However, you are unlikely “all set”.

-If your employer of union pays for your disability insurance, that benefit is taxable to you.
+For one thing, if your employer or union pays for your disability insurance, that benefit is taxable to you.

 Additionally, if you pay the premium yourself with pre-tax money (i.e. through payroll), that benefit is also taxable to you.